 - Work and gender desegregation

-- Gender and immigration
+- Gender and migrations

-- Environment and gender
+- Gender and environment

 - Gender-based violence and human trafficking